ShengHuaWu/learn-you-a-haskell-for-great-good/functors-applicative-functors-and-monoids/functors-applicative-functors-and-monoids.md

  ```

  Like normal functors, applicative functors come with a few laws.
 The most important one is the one that we already mentioned, namely that `pure f <*> x = fmap f x` holds.

+ ### The newtype keyword
+ The `newtype` keyword in Haskell is made exactly for these cases when we want to just take one type and wrap it in something to present it as another type.

+ If we use the `data` keyword to wrap a type, there's some overhead to all that wrapping and unwrapping when our program is running.
+But if we use `newtype`, Haskell knows that we're just using it to wrap an existing type into a new type (hence the name), because we want it to be the same internally but have a different type.
+With that in mind, Haskell can get rid of the wrapping and unwrapping once it resolves which value is of what type.

+ When we make a new type from an existing type by using the `newtype` keyword, we can only have one value constructor and that value constructor can only have one field.
+But with `data`, we can make data types that have several value constructors and each constructor can have zero or more fields.

+ The `type` keyword is for making type synonyms.
+What that means is that we just give another name to an already existing type so that the type is easier to refer to.
+The new type and the original type can be used interchangeably.

+ The `newtype` keyword is for taking existing types and wrapping them in new types, mostly so that it's easier to make them instances of certain type classes.
+When we use newtype to wrap an existing type, the type that we get is separate from the original type.

+ The `data` keyword is for making our own data types and with them.
+They can have as many constructors and fields as we wish and can be used to implement any algebraic data type by ourselves.

+ If we just want your type signatures to look cleaner and be more descriptive, we probably want `type` synonyms.
+If we want to take an existing type and wrap it in a new type in order to make it an instance of a type class, chances are we're looking for a `newtype`.
+And if we want to make something completely new, odds are good that we're looking for the `data` keyword.